 Talking about your concerns may help you feel more in control of the situation.

-If you have been referred for cardiac rehabilitation, you can discuss your health concerns with one of the nurses.
+Have you been referred for cardiac rehabilitation?
+You can discuss your health concerns with one of the nurses.

-You can also speak to your GP, who may be able to refer you to a counsellor via the NHS.
-The services available near you, and the length of time you will have to wait to access them, can vary depending on where you live.
-You can find out what services are available near you on the NHS website.
+You can also speak to your GP.
+Who may be able to refer you to a counsellor via the NHS.
+The length of time it takes to access services near you, can vary depending on where you live.
+Find services available near you on the NHS website.

-You may also want to contact the following organisations for lists of approved therapists.
-Be aware that there may be a charge to see therapists listed on these websites:
+You can also contact the organisations below for details of approved therapists.
+However, there maybe a charge to see one.

-- Counselling Directory - Counselling Directory is a website providing a support network of UK counsellors and psychotherapists, with information on their training and experience, areas of counselling, fees and contact details.
+- Counselling Directory The Counselling Directory provides a support network of UK counsellors and psychotherapists.
+With information on their training and experience.
+Areas of counselling, fees and contact details.

 Other mental health organisations

-The following organisations can also provide help and support:
+The following organisations below can also provide help and support.